dustinpfister/blog_posts/_posts/blog-post-plan-for-2021.md

 ### 2.1 - More posts on python alone, and the standard libraries

 So far I have a getting started post on python that is all ready in decent shape to begin with, and over the course of the year I think that I am only going to continue editing it as I learn more about the basics and beyond with python.
+In oreder to get a better idea of how I shoukld go about editing it I am just going to neeed to write more about the basics of pythion.
+When doing so I will have a better idea of what should and should not go into a getting started post in python.

+There is all ready a few posts on python in general, and I will of course keep working on that untill I have a nice set of content on the basic of python itself.

+### 2.2 - New Word Count standards with my python content

+Becuase I am starting a new collection of content I have a chance to do everything a little different from the very begining.
+When it comes to older content collections I have had not real minamum standards when it comes to the quality of the content.
+If I wanted to just write a few hudred words on something and move on I would.
+However this time around with python I would like to rise the bar a little to begin with.
+I am so far aiming for a minanum of one thousand words, and as i continue editing I think I would like to make each post close to at least some where in the ball pall park of eightween hundred words.

+However there is not just raw word count when it comes to blog post quality.

 ## 3 - Better planing, maybe on a monthly or even weekly basis